 When it comes to heating your home, everyone enjoys tearing open their monthly energy bill to realize that it’s lower than they envisioned.
 After all, who doesn’t like saving money?
 As a homeowner, knowing can be half the battle, and in this case, understanding the most used HVAC energy efficiency ratings can help you save money when you get rid of your current system.

 Of course, there are a large range of efficiencies for each heating and cooling product line, but because you’re an educated homeowner, you can understand what you can budget for and what you’d like to use for your home.
 To help you with your understanding, here are the most commonly used HVAC energy efficiency ratings and a breakdown of what they mean:

 Heating Seasonal Performance Factor (HSPF)*

-HSPF is the rating utilized to measure the energy efficiency of the heating side of your heat pump over one heating season.
-A higher HSPF rating points out that the system is functioning at a more efficient level than a lower rating.
+HSPF is the rating used to measure the energy efficiency of the heating portion of your heat pump over one heating season.
+A larger HSPF rating points out that the system is running at a more efficient level than a lower rating.
 In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with top efficiency.

 Seasonal Energy Efficiency Ratio (SEER)*

 This may be the most well-known of the energy efficiency ratings, as it measures the efficiency of your system over the cooling season.
 As with most ratings, the larger the SEER rating, the greater the efficiency.
 Currently, the federal minimum for new systems is 13 SEER, and as technology continues to grow, the top rating continues to go higher, leaving you with systems that can cool more efficiently and are greener.
 You can also expect to see decreased energy costs with a higher SEER rating.